larrymyers/react-mini-router/README.md

 into a root level component.
 It makes little to no demands on how you structure your application.

-Routes call methods instead of creating components directly in order to do async data loading outside of the child components (allowing them to remain stateless.
+Routes call methods instead of creating components directly in order to do async data loading outside of the child components (allowing them to remain stateless).
 This also makes server side rendering straight forward.

 Supports HTML5 History and Hash URLs, and requires no special components or markup.
 You can use regular anchor tags in your html markup to trigger navigation, or use the [navigate](./lib/navigate.js)